publicdocs/uscode/assets/md/titles/usc02/us/usc/t2/ch15/m__us_usc_t2_s472.md

         (7) identify areas where additional research or data collection is required to provide adequate support for the assessments and estimates described in paragraph (1) through (5) of this subsection; and

-        (8) undertake such additional associated activities as the appropriate authorities specified under subsection (d) of this section may direct.
+        (8) undertake such additional associated activities as the appropriate authorities specified under subsection (d) may direct.

     (d) __Initiation of assessment activities__